 |My file cabinets are overflowing and I'm ready to clean them out; what do I need to do?||First, check the Records Retention & Disposition Schedule to determine how long records need to be kept; if ready for disposal, complete the Records Disposal Request form and send to the University Records Officer for approval.
 Once approval has been given, dispose of records appropriately.
 Sensitive records should be shredded.
 If records have not reached disposal age but are no longer needed for day-to-day reference, inquire about use of the Records Storage Center on South Campus.|

 Our office records belong to the State of Tennessee.
-Annually we must report to the Tennessee Board of Regents the volume of our record holdings, what has been destroyed, and what has been transferred to the Records Storage Center.
+Annually we must report the volume of our record holdings, what has been destroyed, and what has been transferred to the Records Storage Center.

 E-mail messages, like paper records, must be retained or deleted according to established records management procedures.
 Retention depends on content; for example, an e-mail which substitutes for a work order request should be retained for one year after work is completed since the Retention and Disposition Schedule for University Records specifies that Work Orders have a retention period of one year after work is completed.
 E-mail messages that meet the definition of a non-record (see definitions section) do not need to be retained for a specified time.
 It is the sender's responsibility to determine if the e-mail is a record and, if so, to retain that record.

 Contact the University Records Officer by email at firstname.lastname@example.org determine space availability.
 Check the Records Retention & Disposition Schedule for disposal date; box up records according to instructions, taking care to label with destruction date.
 Complete a Transmittal of Records to University Records Center form in duplicate and bring a copy to the University Records Officer when checking out the building key.

 This facility is intended for temporary storage of inactive records that are no longer needed for reference in the office but have not reached the age of disposition.
-Since there are no environmental controls at the morgue, and since its location makes retrieval of a file more time-consuming, active records and records of permanent value should not be stored there.
+Since there are no environmental controls in the facilty, and its location makes retrieval of a file more time-consuming, active records and records of permanent value should not be stored there.

 |I'd like to start scanning my records - what's the first step?||Contact the University Records Officer for a referral to the Imaging Specialist in Information Systems.|

 |Retention & Disposition Schedule|